 Go down the lane.
 Traffic is sparse, but often fast, so take care.
 After a house on the right turn left down the drive to Henley Grove Farm.
 The public right of way runs straight through this large busy dairy farm.
 Watch out for large tractors and other manoeuvring vehicles.
 The farmer is very respectful of walkers.
 Respect his workplace in turn, following the correct route, keeping dogs on a lead and children under control.
 Pass between two cottages, turn right in front of the barns, and continue through the farm passing several barns on the left and one on the right to reach a gate.

-Once through the gate scramble slightly left down the bank to two stiles and a plank leading over the ditch on the left.
+Once through the gate scramble slightly left down the bank to two gates and a plank leading over the ditch on the left.
 Follow the fence down the right-hand side of the field (there is no path).
-Go over a stile and small bridge in the corner of the field and into a delightful small wood, where the path becomes clear again.
+Go through the gate and over a small bridge in the corner of the field and into a delightful small wood, where the path becomes clear again.

 Emerge on to the road and turn right up Snakelake Hill.
 Near the top of the hill, where the trees end, take a bridleway to the left.
 The way runs directly across the field to the ‘Beware Rabbits’ gate.
 Follow the fenced-in bridleway beyond the gate and downhill to rejoin the outgoing route.

 Explore Somerset map references